jermp/psds/README.md

 Prefix-Sum Data Structures
 ------

-Given an integer array A[0..n), the *Prefix-Sum Problem* asks for a data structure built from A that supports for any 0 ≤ i < n:
+Given an integer array A[0..n), the *prefix-sum problem* asks for a data structure built from A that supports for any 0 ≤ i < n:

 - sum(i) = A[0] + ... + A[i];
 - update(i, x) which sets A[i] to A[i] + x.
+- access(i) = A[i].

 The library implements the following solutions to solve the problem.

-- Segment Tree with node fanout 2 (top-down and bottom-up)
+- binary Segment-Tree (top-down and bottom-up)
+- b-ary Segment-Tree (b > 2)
+- Fenwick-Tree
+- b-ary Fenwick-Tree
-- Segment Tree with node fanout b > 2
+- blocked Fenwick-Tree with blocks of b keys
-- Fenwick Tree
-- Fenwick Tree with node fanout b > 2
+- truncated Fenwick-Tree with blocks of leaves of b keys

-- Truncated Fenwick Tree
-- Blocked Fenwick Tree
+For a description and anlysis of all these data structures, see the paper [Practical Trade-Offs for the Prefix-Sum Problem](https://arxiv.org/pdf/2006.14552.pdf), by Giulio Ermanno Pibiri and Rossano Venturini.

 Compiling the code <a name="compiling"></a>
 ------------------